Mountain Bike Tire

 Each tire type has its strengths depending on your style of riding, and local trail conditions, among other factors.

-Remember that aside from choosing the right type, paying attention to features such as tread pattern, rubber compound used, width size, and tubeless or tubed structure can also greatly influence your biking experience.
+Remember that in addition to choosing the right type, paying attention to features such as tread pattern, rubber compound used, width size, and tubeless or tubed structure can also greatly influence your biking experience.

-Your decision to buy a mountain bike cannot begin or end without paying special notice to the type of tires on the bike.
+Your decision to buy a mountain bike should begin and end with careful consideration of the type of tires on the bike.

 As a biker, your choice of adventure, whether rough or paved, can largely help determine the type of tires you need to buy and the amount of tire pressure you may need to maintain on your mountain bike.